 As computer technologies become an integral part of modern life, school administrators, teachers, and researchers strive to incorporate the technologies into classrooms to improve student learning outcomes [3].
-The concept of immersive education has been applied to all aspects of education, including formal-institutional education, informal massive education, and professional training in companies [9].
+The concept of immersive education has been applied to all aspects of education, including formalinstitutional education, informal massive education, and professional training in companies [9].
 One important type of such educational games are those for Science, Technology, Engineering, and Mathematics (STEM) education [10].
-The implementation of computer-based science teaching methods has been regarded as an important strategy because it adapts to today's students who grew up in an increasingly digital world and are more accustomed to visual learning [11].

 Virtual Laboratories are a useful and efficient educational tool for acquiring knowledge and enhancing learning.
 Video games with the advances of graphic hardware have fostered the creation of realistic virtual labs [4].
 A rapid and drastic fall in prices, a huge leap in the computer processing power, the proliferation of World Wide Web and the prevalence of broadband connections have aggravated the use of desktop VR [6].
 Augmented Reality and Mixed Reality are also attractive sections of the game industry offering immersive experiences.
 Serious games can exist in the form of mobile applications, simple web-based solutions, and combinations of social software applications or in the shape of "grown-up" computer games.
 Employing modern games technologies to create virtual worlds for interactive experiences may include socially based interactions, as well as mixed reality games that combine real and virtual interactions, all of which can be used in virtual labs applications.
 The main strengths of serious gaming applications may be generalized as being in the areas of communication, visual expression of information, collaboration mechanisms, interactivity and entertainment [1].
-In our work, we exploit the recent advances of 3D gaming in order to improve the look and feel of two 2D labs namely one for Chemistry and one for Wind Energy, originally developed in the GoLabs project1.
-Our 3D and the old 2D labs can be played freely in our project web page2.
+In our work, we exploit the recent advances of 3D gaming in order to improve the look and feel of two 2D labs namely one for Chemistry and one for Wind Energy, originally developed in the GoLabs project5.
+Our 3D and the old 2D labs can be played freely in our project web page6.